 Our ability to attract and retain customers (including merchants, platform partners, and brand sponsors) is heavily dependent on our ability to provide a safe and reliable service.
 Our safety and security track record have been instrumental in helping us attract and retain our existing customers.
 Because we operate on public sidewalks, the performance of our robots is highly visible and we have to maintain the highest standards for public safety.
 Our operating procedures and automated systems are designed to ensure that our robots yield the right of way to vehicles, pedestrians, and other sidewalk and road users.
 Examples include only crossing controlled intersections during a pedestrian "walk" signal and slowing down or stopping if a pedestrian approaches the robot from any direction.
 Our partners, such as Uber, require timely reporting of any material safety incidents, and if they are not able to ascertain our ability to maintain safe operations, our commercial relationships may be jeopardized.
-To date, we have not experienced material safety incidents that may be caused by our human supervisors, network connectivity issues, third-party software, or automation may put our commercial relationships and financial viability at risk.
+To date, we have not experienced material safety incidents nor have our partners raised any concerns about our safety standards and track record.
+However, any actual or perceived public safety incidents that may be caused by our human supervisors, network connectivity issues, third-party software, or automation may put our commercial relationships and financial viability at risk.